 3. The inspection report should contain an assessment for each of the inspection requirements that were reviewed as part of the inspection (biennial in-depth samples or routine baseline inspections):

 a.
-Assessment of the Corrective Action Program
+Assessment of the Corrective Action Program Adequacy

 Inspection Scope - Identify the documents that were reviewed and, if applicable, the other activities that were competed to verify that: